steroman/dynatrace-deck/task-2-notes.md

 Goal > Ideas > Steps

+It's also important to build the infrastructure to be evidence-based.
+Ability to set up experiments, ability to serve different content to different cohorts.
+Ability to track certain metrics and indicators.

+Balancing the experimentation with producing feature rollout documentation is key.
+So a quota must be established and make sure we can experiment while delivering others.
+We have already seen in Task 1 how to prioritize delivery of content based on the behavioral change it can trigger.
+We've also seen in task 1 how to create a process that establishes a default set of content based on release tier.
+Defining standard types and generating tools and processes to produce them more efficiently will free up time for experimentation.

+4. Define time allottment: how much time each individual must focus on feature vs revamp?
+Here it's important to Teach writers how to estimate: start conservatively, do retros, and estimation gets better over time.
+The key part of doing good estimation is the ability to foresee blockers or bottlenecks and try to prevent them.

+It's important to discuss this with leadership and create the right environment for experimentation to happen.
+PMs dedicated to a product must know that a part of the efforts MUST be dedicated to experimentation.
+Training training training collaborators is a key part.

+5. Small, evidence-based iterations.
 Start small: take a project with big impact but low effort to use as the pilot.
 Assess outcome and adjust.
 Make stakeholders say "we want more of this, what do we need to do to have it?
+A culture of experimentation can be built by showing the benefits of a rigorous approach and creating a safe space for experimentation.

+6. The third step is analyzing the performance.
+Data must be collected to cross check performance against business goals and take informed decisions and pivot/iterate accordingly.
+At the same time, data must be collected about the operational side of things.

+7. Strengthening the operational side of everything is key.
+Some solutions are below.

+Iron triangle: scope, resources, time.

+Information foraging -> Improve quality of input

-STRENGTHEN THE OPERATIONAL SIDE OF THE TEAM -> This is all OPS
+STRENGTHEN THE OPERATIONAL SIDE OF THE TEAM -> This is all Operational rigour.

 Solutions: